 3. Embedding learning activities and group projects

-It is good to embed learning activities, field experiences, and group projects to round off your child’s asynchronous learning program.
+Embedding learning activities, field experiences, and group projects is good to round off your child’s asynchronous learning program.
 This ensures that the learning portfolio is collaborative and driven by multisensory learning for optimal results.

 Parents can get started here!